eea/eea.uberlisting/README.txt

 ================
-EEA Uberlilsting
+EEA Uberlisting
 ================
-`EEA Uberlilsting`_  enhances and extends the listing layouts capabilities of Plone.
+`EEA Uberlisting`_  enhances and extends the listing layouts capabilities of Plone.

 It provides a set of attractive listing templates which can be applied to any folderish content type in  Plone.